To book Rachel Bridge please contact your JLA Agent.

-The Sunday Times’ Enterprise Editor has spent time with entrepreneurs of all shades, including many of the world’s most successful.
+The former Sunday Times’ Enterprise Editor has spent time with entrepreneurs of all shades, including many of the world’s most successful.
 Rachel takes the lessons they’ve learned, myths dispelled and mistakes made, and weaves an entertaining look at how (in theory) anyone can make a million by lunchtime.

 © Copyright 2024 JLA.
 All rights reserved.